How to Pay for a US College as an International Student - International Student Loan Guide

 1. Financial Aid From Your Country

 Depending on where you’re from, you may be eligible for grants or scholarships from your home country.
-In some countries, the government has financial aid programs for citizens studying abroad, or non-profit organizations within your country may offer their own scholarships.
+In some countries, the government has financial aid programs for citizens studying abroad, or non-profit organizations within your country may offer their own scholarships opportunities.